 In more detail, here’s each reason with a bit more explanation:

 Requirements change all the time

-We constantly revise the code during development
+We constantly revise and modify the code during development

 This is how we work.